Corn Bread

 Method

-Store at room temperature in airtight container or wrapped in cloth
+Store in airtight container or wrapped in plastic wrap at room temperature

 Duration